Anything but white males

 When racism and imbecility, which go well together, come out of the mouth of a "great female executive" it is serious enough, but when this executive is at the head of such a sensitive enterprise as nuclear energy, it becomes unquestionably a problem of national and international security.
 This is why Anne Lauvergeon must no longer exercise her function as head of Areva, and as a further precaution, we demand the nationalization of Areva, considering that the chairmanship of the French nuclear enterprise must not fall into the hands of just anybody.

-In a sequel to the above, Bernard Antony, as head of the anti-anti-white racism organization AGRIF, announces his intent to file a lawsuit against Madame Anne Lauvergeon for her "astounding sexist and racist remarks" relevant to her hiring policy at Areva.
+In a sequel to the above, Bernard Antony, as head of AGRIF, a legal association that defends ethnic Frenchmen and Christians against discrimination and persecution, announced his intent to file a lawsuit against Madame Anne Lauvergeon for her "astounding sexist and racist remarks" relevant to her hiring policy at Areva.

-We all wish him a resounding success, of course.
-If he fails, or if the case is thrown out of court, it will be very interesting to hear the court's reasoning on the issue, since Lauvergeon has made explicit remarks that are theoretically illegal by French law.
+We wish him well but if he fails, or if the case is thrown out of court, it will be very interesting to hear the court's reasoning on the issue, since Lauvergeon has made explicit remarks that are theoretically illegal by French law.
 But the court will very likely do what it has done before.

 Some of you may remember a similar case at l'Oréal in 2008, when the CEO of the cosmetics giant, Jean-Paul Agon, admitted that a job seeker with a foreign name had more of a chance of being hired than a person with a French-sounding name.
 Then, as now, AGRIF sued.
 The case against l'Oréal was thrown out of court on grounds that, by showing favoritism towards those who are ordinarily victims of illegal discrimination, Agon was merely attempting to re-establish a balance that was compromised.

-Shortly before the judgment was rendered by the court, Yves Daoudal expressed the opinion that it would probably fail simply because affirmative action (what the French call "positive discrimination") is the OFFICIAL IDEOLOGY, by way of Brussels' directives, which in turn, dictate French laws.
+Shortly before the judgment was rendered by the court, Yves Daoudal expressed the opinion that it would probably fail simply because affirmative action (in French "discrimination positive") is the official ideology, via Brussels' directives, which in turn, dictate French laws.
 Therefore, to condemn l'Oréal is to condemn French (i.e., European) law.

 After the judgment, Daoudal wrote: